maxsal/epiq/onboarding/intro.md

 * CareEvolution: Zach Bornemeier, Jill Bornemeier, Dan Cuson, Don Kaczmer, Chris Nowak Edits based on user feedback are currently being incorporated and will likely result in a new IRB amendment...

+## Support

+### Permissions

+#### IRB

+### Approvals

+### Support

+#### Letters of Support
+The following letters of support can be found in the Google Drive and are included in the eResearch application Section 44.
+They indicate the PI's approval of EPI-Q to recontact participants in their respective cohorts.
+* MGI periop: Chad Brummett, received 5 June 2019
+* MGI MEND: Charles "Chuck" Burant, received 4 June 2019
+* MGI MHB: Srijan Sen, received 3 June 2019

+### Compliance